rmarting/rhdh-exercises/README-gitlab.md

   catalog:
     providers:
       gitlab:
-        yourProviderId:
+        myGitLab:
           host: gitlab.${basedomain}
           orgEnabled: true
           #group: org/teams # Required for gitlab.com when `orgEnabled: true`.
 Optional for self managed.
 Must not end with slash.
 Accepts only groups under the provided path (which will be stripped)
           allowInherited: true # Allow groups to be ingested even if there are no direct members.
           groupPattern: '[\s\S]*'
+          restrictUsersToGroup: false
 ```

 Or run: